-You can purchase fecal occult blood test kits at the pharmacy.
-Or your doctor may give you the home test during one of your appointments.
-These tests provide specific instructions, and most offer a toll-free number to call if you have questions.
+There are different kinds of these tests.
+You can buy some kits at the pharmacy.
+Or your doctor may give you a home test kit at one of your appointments.
+They come with instructions.
+Most list a phone number to call if you have questions.

 For some tests, you put a special pad or tissue from the kit into the toilet and tell your doctor if it changes color.

 Other tests require you to collect stool samples on more than one day.
 You then send the samples, in a special container and envelope, directly to your doctor's office for analysis with a microscope or chemicals.
 You should use newer “high sensitivity” versions of these tests.

 You don’t have to “cleanse” your colon like you would before a colonoscopy.
 But you do need to follow the instructions carefully.
 Don’t take the test if you have: